FinEst-Twins/Urban-Open-Platform/Conventions/kafka-topic-naming.md

 - **Fidelix** Schema for Fidelix building automation systems (not public)
 - **Schneider** Schema for Schneider Ecostruxure building automation systems (not public)
 - **Sentilo** Schema for Cesva environmental noise sensors
+- **Camel** Schema for Apache Camel integrations based on the connector

 ## Kafka Topic Naming Convention